abagusetty/CMakeBuild/dox/ExtendingNWChemExBase.md

 the contents of that directory during each of the four aforementioned phases.
 These files are written using the CMake language, the syntax of which, is reminiscent of a Linux shell script.
-The remainder of this section will aim to acquaint you with the CMAke language.
+The remainder of this section will aim to acquaint you with the CMake language.

 You can define and print variables like: